Maine Coon cats are well known for having thick, impressive coats of fur which help them survive even the coldest of New England Winters.

 - Rash on the chest and face

 - Red, itchy eyes

-- Skin turns red, where cat has licked, scratched or bitten you.
+- The skin turns red, where the cat has licked, scratched, or bitten you.

 - Itchy, runny, stuffy nose.